evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/exceptions.rst

 .. exception:: SystemExit

    This exception is raised by the :func:`sys.exit` function.
-It inherits from :exc:`BaseException` instead of :exc:`Exception` so that it is not accidentally caught by code that catches :exc:`Exception`.
-This allows the exception to properly propagate up and cause the interpreter to exit.
 When it is not handled, the Python interpreter exits; no stack traceback is printed.
-The constructor accepts the same optional argument passed to :func:`sys.exit`.
-   If the value is an integer, it specifies the system exit status (passed to C's :c:func:`exit` function); if it is ``None``, the exit status is zero; if it has another type (such as a string), the object's value is printed and the exit status is one.
+If the associated value is an integer, it specifies the system exit status (passed to C's :c:func:`exit` function); if it is ``None``, the exit status is zero;
+   if it has another type (such as a string), the object's value is printed and the exit status is one.

+   Instances have an attribute :attr:`!code` which is set to the proposed exit status or error message (defaulting to ``None``).
+Also, this exception derives directly from :exc:`BaseException` and not :exc:`Exception`, since it is not technically an error.

    A call to :func:`sys.exit` is translated into an exception so that clean-up handlers (:keyword:`finally` clauses of :keyword:`try` statements) can be